crownlessking/web-ui/README.md

 ## Drawer

 Use `drawer` to give your page a sidebar.
-(This is the sidepanel, the [minidrawer](https://material-ui.com/components/drawers/#mini-variant-drawer) has been implemented.)
+(This is the sidepanel.
+The [minidrawer](https://material-ui.com/components/drawers/#mini-variant-drawer) has been implemented.)

+### Drawer mechanics

+Pages will automatically inherit the drawer of the previous page, if they do not have their own drawer defined.
+As in, if you are currently on a page that has a drawer and you click on a link to load another page, if that other page does not have a drawer, then the drawer from the previous page will still be visible.
-Unlike `appBackground` there is no default drawer.
-However, you can define a drawer for a page then have other pages inherit it with the property `page.drawerInherited`.
+You can also define a drawer for a page then have other pages inherit it with the property [`page.drawerInherited`](#pagedrawerinherited).

 ### How to define a drawer.